-During your application for one of the BSc programmes at Frankfurt School you have the opportunity to apply for a scholarship and state why we should award you a scholarship.
-Once applicants have been offered a place at Frankfurt School, the BSc Admissions and Scholarship Committee will let you know whether we will award you a scholarship.
+During your application for one of the BSc programmes at Frankfurt School, you have the opportunity to apply for a scholarship and state why we should award you a scholarship.
+Once applicants have been offered a place at Frankfurt School, the BSc Admissions and Scholarship Committee will let you know whether we will grant you a scholarship.

-The Committee meets regularly throughout the year to review applications and award scholarships.
-Please note, applicants can apply only for one scholarship and can therefore only hand in one motivational letter within the application form.
+The committee meets regularly throughout the year to review applications and award scholarships.
+Please note, applicants can apply only for one scholarship and can only hand in one motivational letter within the application form.

 The scholarship may be reduced or revoked at any time if the student behaves in a way that is incompatible with the norms and values of Frankfurt School or the intentions of the scholarship.
 Frankfurt School may reclaim tuition reductions if the student made false statements in the application.

-The scholarship is subject to a satisfactory academic performance.
+The scholarship is subject to satisfactory academic performance.
 Every year the BSc Admissions and Scholarship Committee reviews the performance of the students.
-All scholarship holders are expected to maintain a certain average grade over the past two semesters.
+All scholarship holders are expected to maintain a specific average grade over the past two semesters.

-If a scholarship holder does not fulfill the condition, Frankfurt School will downgrade the scholarship for the next two semesters.
+If a scholarship holder does not fulfil the condition, Frankfurt School will downgrade the scholarship for the following two semesters.
 The scholarship will be reinstated in full if the student meets the criteria at the subsequent review.
 If a student fails to meet the conditions for a second consecutive time, the scholarship will be rescinded irrevocably.
-If a student is only slightly below the threshold, the Committee will also evaluate and consider a student's engagement for the School community, such as leadership roles in initiatives, the Student Council or as FS Ambassador, before taking a decision regarding the tuition reduction.
+If a student is only slightly below the threshold, the committee will also evaluate and consider a student's engagement for the Frankfurt School community, such as leadership roles in initiatives, the Student Council or as FS Ambassador, before taking a decision regarding the tuition reduction.
 Exceptions in case of hardship are also possible.

-Scholarship holders are expected to participate in activities that the School organizes as part of the scholarship programme.
-Scholarship holders also agree to be available to a reasonable amount for the School's public relation activities, such as interviews and photo sessions.
+Scholarship holders are expected to participate in activities that Frankfurt School organises as part of the scholarship programme.
+Scholarship holders also agree to be available to a reasonable amount for Frankfurt School's public relation activities, such as interviews and photo sessions.

-Since Autumn 2020, Frankfurt School offers a new merit-based scholarship programme to ensure that talented students from a diverse range of backgrounds can focus on their future without worrying about their finances.
+Since Autumn 2020, Frankfurt School offers a new merit-based scholarship programme to ensure that talented students from diverse backgrounds can focus on their future without worrying about their finances.